MeHungr/peanut_butter/README.md

 ## Usage
 ### Starting the server and agents
-Both the server and agent can now be installed as services on linux and windows.
+Both the server and agent can now be installed as services on linux, windows, macos, and freebsd.
 Simply add a subcommand when running the executable:
 ``` bash
 pbagent install   | pbserver install